 5. Use Cash Back Apps

 Again, for my online shoppers, use cash back apps.
 You get cash back on every purchase and I promise that adds up quickly.
 I use Rakuten.
-I have used it since it was still E-bates.
 I have never had any problems with it.
 The best part is getting the Big Fat Check in the mail.
 I usually deposit it straight into my savings account.
 Not only will you get cash back for using it you sometimes they offer coupons that I didn’t even know were available.

 6. Hold Yourself Accountable